opcode81/bfd-scripts/README.md

 ## Usage ##

 0. The two scripts are written for [Python 2](http://www.python.org "Python 2"), so make sure you have the appropriate interpreter installed.
-(The scripts could be easily modified to work with Python 3; I believe only the print statements would need to be changed.)

 1. Copy the script you want to apply to the BFD sample library location, e.g. to the "BFD London Sessions" directory.
 2. Run the script from the command line as described below, or, under Windows, by double-clicking them in Windows Explorer (provided that .py files are opened by the Python 2 interpreter).
+3. Make sure the changes take effect:
+   * For trim adjustment,
+     * delete the file named `KitPiece.database` and the folder named `LoudnessCache` in BFD3's user data directory (under Windows, find them under `C:\Users\<user>\AppData\Roaming\FXpansion\BFD3`), and then
+     * open BFD3 and, under Tools/Set up content locations, rescan all content locations.

-3. Open BFD3 and, under Tools/Set up content locations, remove and re-add the content path of the library that was affected for the changes to take effect.
+   * For subclass information, open BFD3 and, under Tools/Set up content locations, remove and re-add the content path of the library that was affected for the changes to take effect.

 ### Trim Adjustment